 Rebecca Clake – Operations Manager

-Rebecca leads the day to day operational activities of ADHD Richmond and Kingston including coordinating volunteers and service providers.
+Rebecca leads the day to day operational activities of ADHD Embrace including coordinating volunteers and service providers.
 Rebecca is a mum of two children, with her son having ADHD.
 Prior to joining us, Rebecca had been actively involved in the education and voluntary sector in Richmond for 8 years, where she was formerly a Trustee of Homestart and a long-standing volunteer with Skylarks.
 Before that she had a career focusing on HR in the corporate world.

 Sonja Whitticase – Marketing Manager